This Grilled King Crab Salad with Creamy Avocado Dressing is delicious at home or at a picnic, and is light, refreshing, and healthy!

 *When you’re shopping for crab legs, be aware that red king crab legs are sometimes sold in ‘colossal’ or ‘jumbo’ sizes.
 While these legs are pretty spectacular, they can be tricky to prepare for those of us without commercial-sized kitchen equipment or massive grills!
 Personally, I prefer to buy king crab legs that are a little easier to handle, and will fit on my 18″ charcoal grill.

-Grilled King Crab Salad with Creamy Avocado Dressing
+King Crab Recipe: Crab Salad with Creamy Avocado Dressing

 Serves 4 as Main Dish, 6-8 as a Side Dish